-I won’t share Amazon’s link to Greenwich Village Stories…New Yorkers, how about a walk to the Three Lives Bookstore on West Tenth Street?
+I will not share Amazon’s link to Greenwich Village Stories…New Yorkers, how about a walk to the Three Lives Bookstore on West Tenth Street?
 Buy the book and cross the street for a drink at Julius.
 There, enjoy a couple of essays under stills from Boys in the Band, Next Stop: Greenwich Village, and Love is Strange—all with scenes in the bar.
 That includes you too, Goldman boys; you know who you are…

 Photo by Shelley Seccombe (Back Flip Pier Bank Street 1979)

 Greenwich Village Stories